the1lab/1lab/src/index.lagda.md

 ## Technology

 The 1Lab would not be possible without a myriad other free and open-source projects.
-In addition to our dearest proof assistant [Agda](https://github.com/agda/agda) --- no part of which is distributed
---- we would like to mention the following open-source projects for their fundamental importance:
+We would like to mention the following open-source projects for their fundamental importance:

 * **Fonts**: Our monospace typeface is [Julia Mono] ([license][LICENSE.JuliaMono]), chosen for its excellent unicode coverage.
 The textual content can be